Fast Separable Non-Local Means: Introduction

-Here patch $\P_i$ is the restriction of $f$ to a square grid of length $2K+1$ centred at $i$, $\lVert \P_i - \P_j \rVert$ is the Euclidean distance between $\P_i$ and $\P_j$ as points in $\mathbf{R}^{(2K+1)^2}$, $S(i)$ denotes the domain over which the averaging is performed, and $h$ is a smoothing parameter.
-To exploit non-local correlations in images, the original proposal in \cite{Buades2005} was to set $S(i)$ to be the the whole image domain.
-In practice, however, one restricts $S(i)$ to a sufficiently large square window of length $2S+1$ centred at $i$.
-Along with the non-local averaging, it is the use of patches that makes NLM more robust than pixel-based neighborhood filters \cite{Yaroslavsky1985,Smith1997,Tomasi1998}.
+To exploit long-distance correlations in natural images, the original proposal in [1] was to set the neighborhood $S(i)$ to be the whole image.
+In practice, one restricts $S(i)$ to a sufficiently large window of size $(2S + 1) \times (2S + 1)$ centred at $i$.
+The weights $\{w_{ij} : i \in \Omega, j \in S(i) \}$ are given by

-A drawback of NLM is its high computational complexity.
-In particular, if each patch is of length $2K+1$ and the search window is of length $2S+1$, then the direct computation of \eqref{NLM} requires $O(N^2S^2K^2)$ operations for an image of size $N \times N$.
-Several computational tricks and trade-offs have been proposed to accelerate NLM.
-These can broadly be classified into the following categories: \begin{itemize} \item Neighborhood Selection: The neighbourhoods are pre-selected based on intensity gradient \cite{Sapiro2005}, mean and variance \cite{Coupe2008}, higher moments \cite{Dauwe2008}, tree structures \cite{Brox2008}, and probabilistic termination \cite{earlytermination2010}. \item Dimensionality Reduction: The patches are projected into a lower dimensional subspace using PCA \cite{Tasdizen2008} or SVD \cite{Orchard2008}. \item Fast Distance Computation: The patch distances are computed using convolutions and FFTs \cite{Wang2006,Condat2010,Deledalle2012}, possibly at the cost of added storage. \item Efficient Data Structures: Here NLM is posed as a multi-dimensional filtering and efficient data-structures are used \cite{Adams2009,Adams2010}. \end{itemize}